youxiberlin/URL-shortener/README.md

 ### How to run the application

+**Manual running**
 1. Start local PostgresSQL and Redis server
 2. Start the application with `yarn start` or `npm start`

+The application starts running on `localhost:3000` - when using default setting

+**By using Docker**

+Start the main application, Redis and Postgres by hitting `docker-compose up`

+The application starts running on `localhost:8080`

 ### How to use the application